Japan export rebound offers hope for economic growth

 Prime Minister Shinzo Abe updated his economic growth strategy in June with a plan to lower the corporate tax rate and offer incentives in special economic zones to encourage companies to expand operations in Japan.

 Japan's imports rose 2.3 percent in the year to July, compared with a median forecast for a 1.7 percent annual decline, as energy imports grew.
-That brought the trade balance to a deficit of 964 billion yen ($9.4 billion).
+That brought the trade balance to a deficit of 964 billion yen (6 billion pounds).

-The economy shrank an annualized 6.8 percent in April-June, its biggest slump since the March 2011 earthquake, stoking fears that consumer spending had weakened more than expected after the April sales tax hike.
-[ID:nL4N0QH1P2]
+The economy shrank an annualised 6.8 percent in April-June, its biggest slump since the March 2011 earthquake, stoking fears that consumer spending had weakened more than expected after the April sales tax hike.

 Exports also fell in the second quarter, showing that both domestic and external demand weakened.